MexrlDev/repo/Netflix-N-Hack/Developer-Folder/Researches.md

 5.1 The Module System

-The file uses a custom _dereq_ (require) function with a flat module index.
+The file uses a custom dereq (require) function with a flat module index.
 It pulls in dependencies from paths like "libs/q.js", "tpl/simone.js", "certification/gibbon/static/common.js", etc.  This module system is not automatically available to user code; it’s part of the build process for TTR tests.
 However, the modules themselves use standard JavaScript patterns that can be extracted.

 5.2 The MiniMePlayer – Video Playback Made Easy

 MiniMePlayer is a complete wrapper around the NRDJS player that simplifies playback automation:

-· Initialise: var player = new MiniMePlayer("test", qlMode); player.initialize(streamingConfig, playbackConfig).then(...)
+* Initialise: var player = new MiniMePlayer("test", qlMode); player.initialize(streamingConfig, playbackConfig).then(...)
-· Play a video: player.playVideo({viewableId: 80018710, currentTime: 0})
+* Play a video: player.playVideo({viewableId: 80018710, currentTime: 0})
-· Wait for state: player.waitForState("PLAYING", timeout)
+* Wait for state: player.waitForState("PLAYING", timeout)
-· Pause, stop, seek, swim: player.pauseVideo(), player.stopVideo(), player.seekVideo({currentTime: 30}), player.swimVideo({delta: 60})
+* Pause, stop, seek, swim: player.pauseVideo(), player.stopVideo(), player.seekVideo({currentTime: 30}), player.swimVideo({delta: 60})
-· Set audio/subtitle tracks: player.setAudioTrack({language:"en", channels:"5.1"}), player.setSubtitleTrack({language:"en"})
+* Set audio/subtitle tracks: player.setAudioTrack({language:"en", channels:"5.1"}), player.setSubtitleTrack({language:"en"})
-· Playlist support: player.setPlaylist(id, def), player.startPlaylistSegment(params)
+* Playlist support: player.setPlaylist(id, def), player.startPlaylistSegment(params)
-· Manifest filtering: player.setPreferredProfiles({video:/.*-h264hpl.*/}) – restricts the profiles the player can choose.
+* Manifest filtering: player.setPreferredProfiles({video:/.-h264hpl./}) – restricts the profiles the player can choose.
-· Playback error detection: player.waitForPlayerError() returns a promise that rejects with detailed error info.
+* Playback error detection: player.waitForPlayerError() returns a promise that rejects with detailed error info.
-· Multi‑source: player.playUrl(urls, offset) for playing arbitrary HLS/DASH streams.
+* Multi‑source: player.playUrl(urls, offset) for playing arbitrary HLS/DASH streams.
-· Instrumentation: player.waitForPlaybackReporterEvent({funcname:"updatePlaybackPts"})
+* Instrumentation: player.waitForPlaybackReporterEvent({funcname:"updatePlaybackPts"})

 This player is used in almost every Netflix certification test and is a production‑quality foundation for building your own video player interface.